Manage data securely. Create value. Minimize risks.

 🔗 Integration & Governance:

-• Integration into DevOps and CI/CD processes for company-wide automation.
+Integration into DevOps and CI/CD processes for enterprise-wide automation.

 🛡 ️ Compliance & Auditing:

-• Demonstration of compliance with standards such as GDPR, GoBD, ISO 27001.
+Demonstration of adherence to standards such as GDPR, GoBD, and ISO 27001.

 💡 Expert Tip:Successful DLM projects rely on interdisciplinary teams, pilot projects, and continuous improvement.
 Organizations should rely on open standards, automation, and continuous improvement.